Avolition: Social and clinical implications

 Implications from avolition often result in social deficits.
 Not being able to initiate and perform purposeful activities can have many implications for a person with avolition.
 By disrupting interactions with both familiar and unfamiliar people, it jeopardizes the patient's social relations.
 When part of a severe mental illness, avolition has been reported, in first person accounts, to lead to physical and mental inability to both initiate and maintain relationships, as well as work, eat, drink or even sleep.

 Clinically, it may be difficult to engage an individual experiencing avolition in active participation of psychotherapy.
 Patients are also faced with the stresses of coping with and accepting a mental illness and the stigma that often accompanies such a diagnosis and its symptoms.
 Regarding schizophrenia, the American Psychiatric Association reported in 2013 that there currently are "no treatments with proven efficacy for primary negative symptoms" (such as avolition).
 Together with schizophrenia's chronic nature, such facts added to the outlook of never getting well, might further implicate feelings of hopelessness and similar in patients as well as their friends and family.

 Treatment

 Antipsychotics are less effective in the treatment of negative symptoms of schizophrenia such as avolition than for positive symptoms.
-As a result, psychotherapy might be an alternative for the treatment of these symptoms, even if medication has a good effect on other manifestations of the disorder.

-Aripiprazole may be useful for treatment of apathy syndrome (avolition).
-However, its role and efficacy in treatment of apathy requires further investigation in clinical trials.

 Low dose amisulpride has shown to be more effective than placebo for treating the negative symptoms of schizophrenia, which includes avolition.
 It works by blocking pre-synaptic dopamine receptors, causing a release of dopamine into the synapse.

+Compared with social skills training (SST), cognitive behavioural therapy (CBT) shows more promise in treating the negative symptoms of schizophrenia, including avolition.

+According to a 2015 article, aripiprazole may be useful for treatment of apathy syndrome (avolition).
+However, its role and efficacy in treatment of apathy requires further investigation in clinical trials.
+A comparison to amisulpride published in 2022, found that aripiprazole was effective in treating negative symptoms, while amisulpride was not.

-Mitragynine contained in kratom may have the ability to reduce avolition.
+According to a 2020 study, mitragynine contained in kratom may have the ability to reduce avolition.

-Cognitive behavioural therapy (CBT), is the kind of psychotherapy that shows most promise in treating avolition (and other negative symptoms of schizophrenia), but more research is needed in the area.
-CBT focuses on understanding how thoughts and feelings influence behaviour, in order to help individuals develop methods and strategies to better handle the implications of their disorder.
-Some research suggests that CBT focusing on social skills and practice of interpersonal situations, like job interviews, seeing a doctor (to discuss medication, for example), or interacting with friends and family, as well as seemingly simple things like riding a bus, regular exercise, and a good diet might reduce negative symptoms of schizophrenia and be beneficial to patients with avolition.

-Other psychotherapies might also complement the role of medication and help patients, their families and friends to manage the negative emotions, maladaptive behaviours and symptoms (like avolition) of chronic mental disorders.